 Haymarket: Past and future collide at Haymarket, named after its location in Sydney’s old market district adjacent to Sydney's Chinatown.
-Old market buildings now accommodate the Faculty of Law as well as the UTS Library.
+Old market buildings now accommodate student spaces, classrooms, support services and specialist units.
 Nearby, future business leaders study in a contemporary architectural icon – the Frank Gehry-designed Dr Chau Chak Wing Building.
 Next door, Building 15 is a hub for innovation, accommodating the UTS Animal Logic Academy and UTS Startups.
 A short walk north along The Goods Line, two large Powerhouse Museum theatres house UTS classes.
 Recently, a revival of Darling Harbour has transformed the area.

 Specialist off-campus facilities